huggingface/diffusers/docs/source/en/training/unconditional_training.md

 </hfoption>
 <hfoption id="multi-GPU">

-If you're training with more than one GPU, add the `--multi_gpu` flag to the training command:
+If you're training with more than one GPU, add the `--multi_gpu` parameter to the training command:

 ```bash
 accelerate launch --mixed_precision="fp16" --multi_gpu train_unconditional.py \